DeKUT-DSAIL/electric-fence-fault-detector-and-localiser/README.md

 ```cpp
 ./raspi-update.sh
 ```
 The Raspberry Pi will reboot after updating.
+Run the following command after it has rebooted.

 ```cpp
 ./raspi-env-setup.sh